maverickactuary/1actuary/content/2marketplayers/reinsurers.md

 **Be more ambitious and rigorous.** Reinsurers must be convinced by your plans, expertise and ability to deliver.
 Not all get through this stage.
 The need to deliver expected mortality experience requires a focus on distribution and underwriting.

+**Conserve cash.** Writing a protection policy usually means a large cash outflow at time 0, not least because of the need to fund substantial adviser initial commission.
+Reinsurance can mitigate or remove this: it is possible to be cash-positive immediately.

 **Manage capital.** Large composite insurers with general and life insurance operations, including annuities, protection, pensions and investment, may be as well diversified as reinsurers, with consequent capital benefits.
 More common are:

 + Life and pensions insurers e.g. Aegon, L&amp;G and Royal London.